Online Spring Support Group

 Followed by small-group breakout session.

-Seventh Session: Re-discovering Our True Identity: “But you are a chosen race, a royal priesthood, a holy nation, a people of his own" (1 Pt 2:9)
+Seventh Session: Re-discovering Our True Identity: “But you are a chosen race, a royal priesthood, a holy nation, a people of his own."
+(1 Pt 2:9)

-Wednesday, April 16, 2026, 8:15-10:00 PM EST
+Thursday, April 16, 2026, 8:15-10:00 PM EST

-Speakers: Deacon Aaron Petersen
+Speaker: Deacon Aaron Petersen

 Followed by small-group breakout session.